AI-Atlas/AI-Atlas/README.md

 # AI-Atlas

 This is an atlas of AI tools that are available on the web.
-This directory contains both Free and Paid tools.
+This directory contains both free and paid tools.

 ## Category